LiberTEM/LiberTEM/docs/source/udf.rst

    udf = YourUDF()

-A common case for analyzing big EM data sets is running a reduction operation on each individual detector frame (or other small subsets) of a data set and then combining the results of these reductions to form the complete result.
-This should cover a wide range of use cases, from simple mathematical operations (for example statistics) to complex image processing and analysis, like feature extraction.
+A common case for analyzing big EM data sets is running a reduction operation on each individual detector frame or other small subsets of a data set and then combining the results of these reductions to form the complete result.
+This should cover a wide range of use cases, from simple mathematical operations, for example statistics, to complex image processing and analysis, like feature extraction.

 The user-defined functions (UDF) interface of LiberTEM allows you to run your own reduction functions easily, without having to worry about parallelizing,